 Counseling and Wellness Center clinicians are actively involved in numerous local, state, and national professional organizations, including the American Psychological Association (APA), American College Personnel Association (ACPA), American Counseling Association (ACA), American Association of Marriage and Family Therapists (AAMFT), International Accreditation of Counseling Services (IACS), Association of Counseling Center Training Agencies (ACCTA), Southeastern Psychological Association (SEPA), Florida Psychological Association (FPA), Association of University and College Counseling Center Directors (AUCCCD), American Group Psychotherapy Association (AGPA).

 In May of 2010, the Counseling and Wellness Center moved into a state of the art newly constructed green building.
 The facility has multiple group rooms and conference rooms equipped with cutting edge technology and equipment.
 The Center also contains a convenient kiosk with coffee and snacks.
 Each intern is provided a furnished office well equipped with computers and video recording capabilities.
 Practicum and advanced practicum students share a case management office in which they can review video recordings and write progress notes.
-They see clients in one of three dedicated practicum offices, which are all furnished.
+They see clients in one of our dedicated practicum offices, which are all furnished.